NYSTRS’ 10-member Board sets policy and oversees System operations.

 Trustees serve without compensation and are responsible as fiduciaries to protect the long-term value of the System's investment portfolio and provide benefit security for members.
 They are entrusted to invest funds at the highest possible long-term rate of return consistent with appropriate levels of diversity and risk.
 This must be accomplished at the lowest possible cost to participating employers.

 The Board receives counsel from staff, advisory committees and investment consultants to help formulate its investment policy.
+The Board’s Investment Beliefs, which are entailed in the Board Governance Manual, provide a consistent and transparent framework to guide the System’s investment decision-making processes.
+The Beliefs reflect NYSTRS’ fiduciary responsibility to its members and its commitment to the System’s Mission, Vision and Values.
 Refer to the Investments page for more information about NYSTRS' investment strategy and current holdings.

 Trustees represent various constituents, including active and retired teachers, school administrators and school boards.
 The Board's composition, including selection criteria and term length, is mandated by law as follows:

-- One present or former bank executive is elected by the Board of Regents; and,
+- One present or former bank executive is elected by the Board of Regents.

 - The State Comptroller or a designee.